cbrauweiler/Raspberry-Pi-Info/README.md

 # Raspberrypi Info
-Python script to collect data from a Raspberry Pi and write it into a mySQL table.
+Python script to collect data from one or more Raspberry Pi and write it into a mySQL table.
 The data can then be displayed with, for example, Grafana.

 # Usage
 1. Create a mySQL database